DigitalSurvival/Stage7/docs/configuration options.md

     rootpw <password>

   Parameters:
-    password - The plain-text password for the root user.
+    password - the plain-text password for the root user.

 rootpw_crypt - Sets the root password (required if not using rootpw).